Debit Card vs. Credit Card – Similarities and Differences

 • Returned payment fee: If you don’t have enough money in your account to cover a scheduled credit card bill, your payment will be returned, and you’ll probably need to pay a fee that in most cases doesn’t exceed $40.

-• Over-the-limit fee: A key difference between a debit and a credit card is that not only do credit card issuers offer credit limits, but they also let customers exceed them as well.
+• Over-the-limit fee: Not only do credit card issuers offer credit limits, but they also let customers exceed them as well.
 To spend over your limit, you have to notify your creditor that you’d like these kinds of transactions approved.
 In case you don’t do so, your purchase will be declined.
 However, you should keep in mind that a single over-the-limit fee can go up to $35.

 Debit Cards

-Debit cards essentially work like cash, meaning that there’s no interest to worry about, and since there’s no interest, the majority of the fees we’ve listed above don’t apply here.
-In a debit card vs. credit card fee comparison, debit cards are clearly the more budget-friendly option.
+Debit cards essentially work like cash, meaning that there’s no interest to worry about, and since there’s no interest, the majority of the fees we’ve listed above don’t apply here, making them the more budget-friendly option.

 Nevertheless, you’ll have a few checking account fees to look out for: